-Particle Shape Analysis of Toner Powder for Laser Printers
+Particle Shape and Size Analysis of Toner Powder for Laser Printers

 According to Wikipedia, “Originally, the particle size of toners averaged 14–16 micrometers or greater.
 To improve image resolution, particle size was reduced, eventually reaching about 8–10 micrometers for 600 dots per inch resolution.
 Toner manufacturers maintain a quality control standard for particle size distribution in order to produce a powder suitable for use in their printers.”